 - Increased blood pressure and heart rate – Noise can influence the cardiovascular system, resulting in an increase in blood pressure and the release of catecholamines in the blood.
 An increased level of catecholamines in the blood is associated with stress.

-- Mental and physical issues – According to OSHA, loud noise can create physical and psychological stress, reduce productivity, interfere with communication and concentration, resulting in poor judgments and decision-making processes.
+- Mental and physical issues – According to OSHA, loud noise can create physical and psychological stress, reduce productivity, and interfere with communication and concentration, resulting in poor judgments and decision-making processes.

 - Temporary (TTS) and permanent (PTS) threshold shifts – Exposure to intense sound can produce TTS, acute changes in hearing sensitivity that recover over time, or PTS, a loss that does not recover to pre-exposure levels.